BandGigz

 Payments

-Coming soon — Stripe Connect.
-When the in-platform payment system launches, all banking information will be entered directly into Stripe's secure system.
-BandGigz will never see, store, or have access to your bank account numbers or routing information.
+Yes.
+All banking information is entered directly into Stripe's secure system during onboarding.
+BandGigz never sees, stores, or has access to your bank account numbers or routing information.
 Stripe is used by millions of businesses worldwide (including Amazon, Google, and Shopify) and is PCI-DSS certified — the highest level of payment security certification available.
-BandGigz will only ever interact with a Stripe-issued account identifier that represents you, never your actual account details.
+BandGigz only interacts with a Stripe-issued account identifier that represents you, never your actual account details.

 For more detail on how payment data is handled, see our Privacy Policy, Section 5.

-Coming soon — Stripe Connect.
-Once in-platform payments are live, venues will have 72 hours after your performance to approve or dispute it.
-If they take no action within 72 hours, payment will be automatically released to you — you don't need to do anything.
-If they file a dispute, BandGigz will review and resolve it, with payment frozen until resolved.
+Venues have 72 hours after your performance to approve or dispute it.
+If they take no action within 72 hours, payment is automatically released to you — you don't need to do anything.
+If a venue files a dispute, BandGigz reviews and resolves it, and payment is frozen pending the resolution.

 Cancellation Policy & Strikes